loculus-project/loculus/ingest/README.md

 Sequences and metadata are transformed into (nd)json files to simplify (de)serialization and further processing.

-### Format segmented viruses
+### Segmented viruses

 NCBI handles segmented viruses differently than loculus.
 In NCBI each segment is uploaded separately and has its own accession ID and corresponding metadata.
 In loculus a sample is uploaded with all its segments and receives its own accession ID.
 This is done by having one accession ID per sample with one corresponding metadata entry and at most as many fasta entries as there are samples, each labeled `accessionID + '_' + segmentName`.

 The segment a sample corresponds to can only be determined from the descriptions of a sequence fasta record.
-In `segmented_viruses_format.py` we discard all sequences with unclear segment annotations and add `segment` as a metadata field.
+In `get_segment_details.py` we discard all sequences with unclear segment annotations and add `segment` as a metadata field.
 (TODO: Use nextclade instead of a regex search to determine which segment the sequence aligns with best to keep as much data as possible).

-We additionally group NCBI segments based on `ncbi_isolate_name` and `ncbi_collection_date`.
-If too many entries are grouped using this metric, or if no isolate information exists, we upload the segments individually.
-(TODO: Potentially only split the group when processing metadata - what happens if we have to split the group later?)

-We add a `joint_accession` field to the metadata which consists of a concatenated list of all `genbank_accession` IDs of the segments in the group and modify each fasta record to use `joint_accession` with the concatenated segment as their ID.

-Later, when processing the metadata, we confirm all grouped segments share the same non-segment-specific metadata fields before uploading them to loculus as one sample.

 ### Transforming values to conform with Loculus' expectations